microsoft/BotFramework-FunctionalTests/Docs/pipelines.md

 The version parameters support LATEST (default), STABLE, or a specific version.

-Note: npm and nuget feeds only supports stable versions, fill the corresponding variable with a specific version or set it to `stable`.
+Note: Npm and NuGet feeds only support stable versions, fill the corresponding variable with a specific version or set it to `stable`.

 ### BotNames